 - Penal Code 288 PC California’s lewd acts with a child law,

-- Penal Code 288a (c) PC California’s law against oral copulation with a child, and
+- Penal Code 287 (c) PC California’s law against oral copulation with a child, and

 - Penal Code 261.5(d) PC California’s statutory rape law, which prohibits sexual intercourse between persons who are 21 years and older and persons younger than 16.6

-It is generally true that an applicant for expungement must have successfully completed all conditions of probation.
+It is generally true that you must have successfully completed all conditions of probation to be granted an expungement.

-But even for an individual who received a probation violation, all hope is not lost.
-The court will hold a special hearing to determine whether the applicant is nonetheless a good candidate for expungement.7
+But even if you received a probation violation, all hope is not lost.
+The court will hold a special hearing to determine whether you are nonetheless a good candidate for expungement.7

 The court’s discretion to dismiss a conviction